-Find out how to enable 4K resolution and adjust video output settings on your PlayStation®5 consoles.
+Find out how to enable 4K resolution and adjust video output settings on your PlayStation®5 console.

 Adjust the transfer rate for 4K resolution video.
-If you experience flickering on your screen, try selecting -1 or -2 to limit transfer speed, and possibly improve picture quality.
+If you experience flickering on the screen, try selecting -1 or -2 to limit output.
+This may improve picture quality.

 Enables fine brightness adjustments and optimized HDR rendering.

 Change this only when you use an HDMI device that doesn't send RGB range information correctly.

 The PS5 console supports the HDMI 2.1 specification, and it also supports 4K 120Hz video output.
 As this emerging technology isn’t fully supported in the market, Sony Interactive Entertainment is working with TV manufacturers to improve performance and bring the best experience to console users.
 During this transition period, you may experience some issues with 4K 120 Hz.

 If you encounter a situation where there’s nothing displayed on your TV when the PS5 console is expected to be outputting a 4K 120 Hz signal, or the signal is displayed as 1080p 120 Hz, please consider the following:

 If your TV supports ALLM (auto low-latency mode), it automatically switches to low-latency mode while playing games.
 Even if you set ALLM to Off, it automatically switches to low-latency mode when you're using VRR output.
 To completely turn off ALLM, you must also set VRR to Off.